5-pebbles/auxv-dot-org/pages/projects/miros/chapter_1.md

 <br/>

-It's turning out to be a lot harder than I thought (go figure), but that's mostly do to a lack of documentation.
+It's turning out to be a lot harder than I thought (go figure), but that's mostly due to a lack of documentation.
 This series is my attempt to fix that, it's solely aimed at Linux because I have no idea how Windows works...